 - All-encompassing real estate

-We believe allocating assets to real estate and real estate related securities worldwide provides a solid opportunity for investors to bring it home.
+We believe investing in real estate and real estate related securities worldwide provides a solid opportunity for investors to bring it home.

 The Real Estate Securities Fund Investment Objective